S567536/44643Sec04Team06Spring2024FinalProject/README.md

 ---
 We added Firebase for authentication ,navigation bar for the flow of the app and task Bar for the home Screen and added gradient view for the pages

+---
+Sprint -5
+---
+We added new VC for createDuiz and added perform Segues and started working on leaderboards and added gradient view for the new VC